StevenMayher/432-2022/projectA/01_projectA_proposal.md

 # Submission Requirements

-The proposal is to be submitted via file uploads to [Canvas](https://canvas.case.edu).
+The proposal is to be submitted via file uploads to [Canvas](https://canvas.case.edu) in the Project A Proposal assignment.
 Your submitted proposal will include the following:

 1. A raw data file (we prefer a `.csv` file) containing your raw data prior to any cleaning or tidying.
 This should be the file you load